lordicondev/lordicon/demo/react/README.md

-# demo-react
+# React

-Sample react app with lord icon integration.
+Here's a sample React app with Lordicon integration using `@lordicon/react`.